 Yes!
 Just use common sense.
 Alaska’s highways and main roads are usually in decent driving shape (except during some dramatic weather event, of course).
 State and local crews generally get roads cleared and sanded quickly after bad weather.
 The Southcentral core area—Anchorage, Matanuska-Susitna Borough, and Kenai Peninsula—rarely sees dangerous subzero temperatures.

 If you're traveling north to Fairbanks or the Copper River Basin, you can expect much colder conditions, but here too, road conditions are often good and traffic is light.
 To be sure, mountain and rural roads can be more challenging.
 Check out our winter clothing tips before you embark on a road trip into more remote areas.
 Get real-time condition reports from Alaska’s Road Weather System and the state’s 511 traveler alert site.

 Can I See Glaciers?

 Yes.
-But after snow covers them in late fall, they become much more difficult to discern.
-While still spectacular, don’t count on seeing the vivid blue colors and the craggy definition of a summer glacier.
+But after snow covers them in late fall, sometimes they become much more difficult to discern.

 Several glaciers actually become easier to approach once their lakes freeze solid.
 Turnagain Arm’s Portage Glacier—approachable only by tour boat in summer—morphs into a popular destination for hikers, skaters, snow-bikers, and skiers after the ice sets up.
 Hundreds of people converge on sunny weekends in March and April.
 Mendenhall Glacier near Juneau features the same dynamic.